Guangren Temple: Thousand Buddha Hall

 Inside the hall, statues of Je Tsongkhapa and his disciples Goshir Gyaltsab and Khedrup Gelek Pelzang, 1st Panchen Lama are enshrined in the hall.
 In the interior walls thousand miniature gilded bronze statues of Tsongkhapa are inlaid in the baldachines.
 The pillars inside the hall are engraved with the Four Bodhisattvas, namely Manjushri, Samantabhadra, Guanyin and Ksitigarbha.
 The door pillars are also engraved with four Bodhistattvas: Akashagarbha, Nivaranaviskambin, Vajrapani and Maitreya.

 Buddhist Texts Library

 The roof of the Buddhist Texts Library is covered with golden tiles, which symbolized the highest position of the Tibetan Buddhism.
-In the middle of the hall, the fullength statue of 12 years old Sakyamuni about 1.5 m tall is enshrined lively and vividly with a plump posture.
-A 2,500 years history lotus throne are placed in the hall, which came from ancient India and housed in Kaiyuan previously.
+In the middle of the hall, the full-length statue of 12-year-old Sakyamuni about 1.5 m tall is enshrined lively and vividly with a plump posture.
+A 2,500-year history lotus throne is placed in the hall, which came from ancient India and housed in Kaiyuan previously.
 Under the eaves a plaque with "佛教圣地 (Buddhist Holy Land)" written by Qianlong Emperor is hung on the architrave.